-To be honest, I have found a creative essay to be as effective as an “arts and crafts project,” which you could surely do with MIT’ essays.
+To be honest, I have found a creative essay to be as effective as a multimedia presentation, which you could surely do with this.
 If you think you can answer the question most effectively by writing an essay, just do that.
 A creative essay means one that does not appear to be an answer to another school’s question, but is uniquely made for MIT.

 Regarding time, try to give yourself significant time before the deadline if you are going to make anything from scratch.
 In my experience, most successful versions for answering this kind question take more time and drafts.
 Of course, some applicants can do it right quickly (or might have to do it quickly), but since you are trying to make a positive impact on MIT admissions by helping them understand more about you, you certainly want to put together something effective.

 One very common initial error with this question is to focus on being creative at the exclusion of thinking about the purpose: to provide more information about you that MIT should know because you think it will increase your chance of admission.
 It may be creative, but make sure that MIT admissions knows you better after they read/view/listen to your presentation.
 It is your job to provide a sufficiently clear message regardless of the way you present yourself.